survivejs/react-book/manuscript/02_developing_with_webpack.md

 ...
 ```

-If you trigger either *npm run start* or *npm start* now, you should see something like this at the terminal:
+If you execute either *npm run start* or *npm start* now, you should see something like this at the terminal:

 ```bash
 > webpack-dev-server